DewduSendanayake/Spotify_PowerBI_Dashboard/README.md

 ## 💬 Let’s Talk Music x Data: Where Data Meets Rhythm

 Into analytics, music, or visual storytelling?
 Let’s collaborate.
-Whether it’s for a jam session or a dataset breakdown — I’m all ears.

 > "Music gives a soul to the universe, wings to the mind, flight to the imagination, and life to everything." – Plato

----

-✨ *Transforming data into rhythm, one stream at a time.*